MrHaribo/mrharibo.github.io/gettingstarted/index.md

 ## Start Docker

-Make shure to start docker before you continue.
+Make sure to start docker before you continue.
 Docker is a basic requirement for MicroNet and must be always running to use the Tools and the Framework.
-Everytime you start working with MicroNet make shure that Docker is running.
+Everytime you start working with MicroNet make sure that Docker is running.
 The respective Docker Installation Guide also contains guidance on how to start Docker.

-If you are using Docker Toolbox make shure that you always start it via the *Docker Quickstart Terminal* prior to opening Eclipse.
+If you are using Docker Toolbox make sure that you always start it via the *Docker Quickstart Terminal* prior to opening Eclipse.
 Else the MicroNet Tools wont be able to access the Docker Daemon.

 ## Eclipse Installation